 Cast of thousands?
 Try six – not six thousand – six.

 Thousands of ships?
 Skis.

 You get the idea.

-I will give the nod for acting to SKI TROOP ATTACK but that’s by default as any discernible acting that happens in THE LONGEST DAY is accidental and laughable.
+I will give the nod for acting to Ski Troop Attack but that’s by default as any discernible acting that happens in The Longest Day is accidental and laughable.
 Who can ever un-watch Richard Burton’s interpretation of the deathless line; “Ack-Ack.”
-Or Roddy McDowall crooning the word; “June”.
+Or Roddy McDowall crooning the word; “June” in the drizzle.
 Heady stuff.

 Given all that, Ski Troop is OK in my book.
 It tells a straight-forward, stripped-down Guns of Navarone, The Dirty Dozen, etc. war adventure story pretty well.
 However, I didn’t care for all the snow.
 Frankly, I got cold.
 I think I would have preferred Surf Troop Attack with Lieutenant Moondoggy leading the squad.
 Ah well, I just put on a jacket and finished watching the film.